 Barbara Deer Kuss Science Center: Dedicated in 2003, the state-of-the-art academic building is located along Bill Edwards Drive.
-Kuss Science Center is home to the departments of biology, chemistry, environmental science, geology, mathematics and computer science, and physics.
 It also houses Bayley Auditorium.

 Bayley Alumni House: This is the official name of the building formerly known as the Phi Kappa Psi fraternity house.
-The center houses the Office of Alumni Relations & Lifelong Engagement and the Office of Advancement (note capitalization).
+The center houses the Office of Philanthropy and Alumni Engagement (note capitalization).
 The building was named after Robert '39 and Ruth K. Bayley '42 of Springfield in May 2001.